seanpmaxwell/Typescript-Best-Practices/README.md

 - <b>Linear</b>: executes a series of commands (i.e. a file called `setup-db.ts` which does a bunch of system commands to initialize a database).

 ### 4 "Fundamental" Types
-- Primitives, Functions, Objects, and Classes
+- Primitives, Functions, Basic-Objects, and Classes
 - Functions are technicaly objects but are also callable and classes are syntax sugar for calling functions with `new`, but for all practical purposes we'll consider these our four fundamental types cause of how we use them.

-### Organize files into 4 sections (group them by the "fundamental" type)
+### Organize files into the following sections:
-- Because of how hoisting works in JavaScript, generally you should organize a file into these 4 sections (note that your file may not have all of them):
+- Because of how hoisting works in JavaScript, you should organize a file into these sections.
+Note that your file may not (and usually won't) have all of them:
  - Variables
  - Types
- - Run (execute any logic that you need to)
+ - Run (Special Note: execute any logic that you need to here.
+Outside of linear scripts you usually shouldn't need this section, but if you do keep it short).
  - Functions
+ - Classes (only very small ones, large classes should go in a separate file).

 - Some special notes about organization:
  - Only constant/readonly variables (primitive and object values) should go directly in files in the `Variables` section (except maybe in linear scripts).
- - If you have a any classes that are small enough and not shared that they don't warrant creating a separate file, put them in another section below the functions.
-Although with modular-programming we usually (but not always) don't need to create classes.
- - If you are writing a large linear-script (i.e. task-automation or initializing a server), it might make more since to group your code by the task they are doing instead of by the fundamental-type.
-Still, if you decide to create some function-declarations in this script, place your function-declarations in another section at the bottom which is declared after all logic has executed.
+ - If you are writing a linear script, it might make more since to group your code by the task they are doing instead of by the fundamental-type.
+Still, if you decide to create some function-declarations in the same script, place your function-declarations in another section at the bottom of the file below the <b>Run</b>.
  - Always put the `export default` at the very bottom of every file.
 This makes your default export easier to keep track of and apply any wrappers it may need.

 ### Primitives
-- `null`, `undefined`, `boolean`, `number`, `string` are the 5 o.g. primitives. es6 has added some new ones like `symbol` but we should all at least be familiar with the original 5 and how coercion works.
+- `null`, `undefined`, `boolean`, `number`, `string` are the 5 o.g. primitives. `es6` has added some new ones like `symbol` but we should all at least be familiar with the original 5 and how coercion works.
 Coercion is when we try to call a function on a primtive and JavaScript (under the hood) wraps its object counterpart (`Boolean`, `Number`, or `String`) around it so we can make the function call since primitives by themselves don't have functions.

 ### Functions
 - There are function-declarations made with `function fnName() {}` and arrow-functions made with `() => {}`.
 Function-declarations should be used directly in files (so that we can use hoisting) and arrow functions should be used when creating functions inside of other functions (i.e. a callback passed to a JSX element).
 You may have to make exceptions to this when working with certain libraries cause of how `this` works in each but generally this is how it should be done.